 Their technology was initially conceptualized in Dr. Rebecca Levit’s lab at Emory University.
 She is also the Chief Scientific Officer of Corami Therapeutics.

 Corami Therapeutics has raised a total of $141.8K in funding.
-Their latest funding came from a Grant round on October 3, 2017.
+Their latest funding was raised from a Grant round on Oct 3, 2017.

 3. SmartTab makes capsules that target specific areas

-SmartTab creates a wireless drug delivery platform using ingestible capsules.
+SmartTab is a wireless drug-delivery platform that uses ingestible capsules.
 These capsules can deliver medication to targeted areas, such as the stomach, intestines, and colon.
 These capsules can also connect to smart devices via Bluetooth to monitor therapy optimization.

 They offer two game-changing products: TargetTab™, a battery-free pill that releases medication in your body at a predetermined location, and InjectTab™, a pill that painlessly gives you a shot without a visit to the doctor.